 While during the pandemic Outschool did donate $300 per eligible family towards taking their classes, Outschool free classes are no longer offered.
-So if you're interested in live online homeschool classes and afterschool video chat classes for K-12 students in computer science, science, art, baking, and more, here are some of the best places to find classes for free.
+So if you're interested in live online homeschool classes and afterschool classes for K-12 students in computer science, science, art, baking, and more, here are some of the best places to find classes for free.

 Explore Outschool free classes online alternatives

 It's so convenient for kids to learn online from home!
 With internet access and Zoom, you'll be able to enjoy all of the free classes below.
 Some are on-demand so you can watch anytime, but many are live so you can ask questions as you learn.
 From Activity Hero to MoMath and beyond, you're sure to find something to spark your child's imagination.

 Launched in 2012, Activity Hero is a one-stop-shop for parents to find activities for all their kids.
 With Activity Hero's free activities, you can find free live small-group online classes offered by teachers all over the world ranging from art classes and STEM courses to math, baking, coding, music, and even yoga and ballet.
 You can also find some free in-person trial classes or open houses that you can attend with your child at a location near you.

 Choose from tons of free coding classes for kids from Create & Learn, an award-winning STEM education company.
 There are live virtual small-group classes in beginner-friendly coding languages such as Scratch to more advanced real-world programming languages such as Python, in addition to free classes for Roblox coding, Minecraft coding, and more.
 With a computer science curriculum designed by Google and Stanford experts, students use real-world applications and get the added context of real-world relatable examples.
 Today, Create & Learn has been recognized as a leader in kids' education by Microsoft's Minecraft, HulaFrog, ActivityHero, and Facebook.